zellwk/zellwk.com/src/posts/2019-12-04-struggling-with-bootcamp.md

 **Whatever you choose, don’t give up coding.** Continue to learn.
 Everyone can code.
 You too.

-If you need help with JavaScript, I got a step-by-step course you will be interested in. https://learnjavascript.today.
+If you need help with JavaScript, I have a step-by-step course you will be interested in. https://learnjavascript.today.

 All the best :)